altocodenl/TODIS/readme.md

 Errors are data that signal that something has gone wrong.
 They merit their own (non-essential) logic element because, almost always, when an error occurs we want to stop the sequence that produced it and deal with the error.

+Errors can be understood as values that stop the expansion of the sequence in which they happen.

 If we go back to the previous example about the cake, what would happen if you couldn't get the butter?
 If the butter was missing then it doesn't make sense to keep on baking the cake.
 Possible corrective actions are:

 - Replace butter with another ingredient.